 About Us

-In the Galápagos, 97% of the land mass is protected as part of the Galápagos National Park.
+In Galápagos, 97% of the land mass is protected as part of the Galápagos National Park.
 On the remaining 3% of the land live more than 35,000 people who will shape the future of this unique place.
+Heat and intense rainfall threaten these urban hubs, putting individuals at risk of health complications and threatening the integrity of infrastructure and an economy dependent on tourism.

-The Galápagos Education and Research Alliance (GERA) aims to support Galápagos communities in protecting biodiversity, building resilience against climate change, and promoting the health of humans and non-humans alike.
-GERA is a partnership among these communities and faculty at the University of Pennsylvania, Villanova University, and Rutgers University.
-Our work focuses on addressing the most pressing issues facing the Galápagos: How can population growth continue while preserving the biodiversity for which Galápagos is justly famous?
-How can these communities prepare for the coming climate emergency?
+The Galápagos Education and Research Alliance (GERA) aims to support communities in Ecuador and Guatemala in building resilience against climate change, protecting biodiversity, and promoting the health of humans and non-humans alike.
+GERA is a partnership among members of these communities and faculty at the University of Pennsylvania, Villanova University, and Rutgers University.
+Our work focuses on addressing the most pressing issues facing the global community: How will climate change affect our lives and the lives of those around us?
+How can communities prepare for the coming climate emergency?
 How can the tools of community science be used to increase civic engagement with these issues and empower the local community to protect their home?

-We address these crucial questions by partnering with the people of the Galápagos, especially the community of Puerto Baquerizo Moreno on San Cristóbal Island.
-GERA is predicated on the idea that the only way to balance growth and conservation is to work in concert with communities like this one.
+We address these crucial questions by partnering with the people of Puerto Baquerizo Moreno on San Cristóbal Island, Galápagos, in addition to the community of Santa Catalina near Chimborazo on the Ecuadorian mainland, and the coastal community of El Garriton, Guatemala.
+GERA is predicated on the idea that the only way to balance growth and conservation is to work in concert with communities like these.

 OUR LOCAL PARTNERS